-Manage Azure file share backups
+Manage Azure File share backups

-This article describes common tasks for managing and monitoring the Azure file shares that are backed up by Azure Backup.
+This article describes common tasks for managing and monitoring the Azure File shares that are backed up by Azure Backup.
 You'll learn how to do management tasks in Backup center.

-Monitor jobs
+Monitor Azure File share backup jobs

-To open the Backup Jobs page:
+To open the Backup Jobs blade:

 1. Go to Backup center and select Backup Jobs under the Monitoring section.